Creator Music Prompts

 Key findings

-What actually made the outputs better
+What made outputs more usable

 Texture creates identity

-Short usable structure wins
+Short structure wins